 The UW Medicine Accountable Care Network includes many of the region’s finest healthcare organizations.
-All members share a commitment to excellent service and high quality efficient care.
+All members share a commitment to excellent service and high-quality, efficient primary care.

 Individuals needing primary care will find compassionate providers at several Capital Physician Services clinics in Olympia and Lacey.
-Specialists are also available for diabetes, weight loss and nutrition counseling; ear, nose and throat conditions; general surgery; infectious diseases; neurologic conditions; and urologic conditions.
+Specialists are also available for diabetes, weight loss and nutrition counseling; ear, nose and throat conditions; general and colorectal surgery; neurologic conditions; and urologic conditions.

 Capital Medical Center is located in Olympia, Washington, and serves patients who reside throughout the South Sound, including Thurston, Mason, Lewis and Grays Harbor counties.